go-modules/modules/README.md

   fieldD string
 }
 ```
-When simpleModule is bound, it provides the string value named 'provideMe' via FieldB to the Binder, and expects the
+When simpleModule is bound, it provides the string value named 'provideMe' via FieldB to the *Binder*, and expects the
 string dependency named 'injectMe' to be provided by another module and injected into FieldA.
 FieldC and fieldD will be
-ignored by the Binder.
+ignored by the *Binder*.

 ### Providers
-There are a few different ways for a module to provide values.
+There are a few different ways for a *module* to provide values.

 Fields may be set normally prior to binding.
 ```go